 Subsections

-8. An EPIC Data Processing and Analysis Primer (Timing Mode, Command Line)
+8. EPIC-PN Data Processing (Timing or Burst Mode, Command Line and GUI)

-So, you've received an XMM-Newton EPIC data set.
-What are you going to do with it?
-After checking what the observation consists of (see § 3.2), you should note when the observation was taken.
+Upon receipt of an XMM-Newton data set, after checking what the observation consists of (see § 3.2), you should note when the observation was taken.
 If it is a recent observation, it was likely processed with the most recent calibrations and SAS, and you can immediately start to analyze the Pipeline Processed data.
 However, if it is more than a year old, it was probably processed with older versions of CCF and SAS prior to archiving, and the pipeline should be rerun to generate event files with the latest calibrations.

-As noted in Chapter 4, a variety of analysis packages can be used for the following steps.
+As noted in Chapter 5, a variety of analysis packages can be used for the following steps.
 However, as the SAS was designed for the basic reduction and analysis of XMM-Newton data (extraction of spatial, spectral, and temporal data), it will be used here for demonstration purposes.
-SAS will be required at any rate for the production of detector response files (RMFs and ARFs) and other observatory-specific requirements.
-(Although for the simple case of on-axis point sources the canned response files provided by the SOC can be used.)
+SAS will be required at any rate for the production of detector response files (RMFs and ARFs) and other observatory-specific requirements, though the canned response files provided by the SOC can be used if the source is an on-axis point source.

 It is strongly recommended that you keep all reprocessed data in its own directory!
 SAS places output files in whichever directory it is in when a task is called.
 Throughout this primer, it is assumed that the Pipleline Processed data are in the PPS directory, the ODF data (with upper case file names, and uncompressed) are in the directory ODF, the analysis is taking place in the PROC directory, and the CCF data are in the directory CCF.